sleepymurph/template_latex_article/article-latex-src/README.md

 Note that these are all Make targets.
 If you install all necessary dependencies on your own machine, you can run Make directly: `make`, `make final`, `make clean render`, etc.
-See the `Dockerfile` for necessary dependencies.
+See the [Dockerfile](Dockerfile) for necessary dependencies, and see the [Makefile](Makefile) for the gory details of the build process.

 ## Important files